 Maine’s Senators authored the resolution recognizing September 25th as National Lobster Day

-Washington, D.C. – U.S. Senators Susan Collins and Angus King announced that today, September 25th, marks “National Lobster Day.”
-The designation was established through a resolution the Senators authored that passed the Senate unanimously.
-National Lobster Day seeks to recognize the economic and cultural importance of the species, which is a major economic driver for Maine.
-Every year since 2015, Senators Collins and King have authored this resolution.
+WASHINGTON, D.C. – U.S. Senators Susan Collins and Angus King today are celebrating Maine’s lobster industry after the Senate unanimously passed their bipartisan resolution earlier this year designating September 25, 2021 as “National Lobster Day.”
+National Lobster Day recognizes the economic and cultural importance of the species, which is a major economic driver for Maine.
+Senators Collins and King have sponsored similar legislation every year since 2015.

-Lobster is one of the most valuable catches in the U.S., with approximately 150 million pounds landed at a value of more $500 million each year.
-In 2019 alone, Maine lobstermen landed more than 100 million pounds valued at more than $485 million.
+Lobster is one of the most valuable catches in the U.S., and a fundamental economic driver for Maine communities throughout the state.
+In 2020, Maine lobstermen caught more than 96 million pounds of lobster, worth more than $400 million.
 Senators Collins and King have been vocal advocates for the lobster industry by pushing back against harmful policies that would hinder the continued growth and success of the industry.

 Click HERE to read the full resolution.